 - daily opportunities to talk with Teachers

-- opportunities to meet and mingle with other parents at pot-lucks, brown-bag lunches and on the playground
+- activities to meet and mingle with other parents and families (at pot-lucks, brown-bag lunches and on the playground)

 - the opportunity to be in the classroom and to get to know not only their own child and his/her routine, but also their child’s playmates and Teachers